 Accessibility needs to be a basic requirement, she says.
 A Metro station design should include an elevator rather than retrofitting one in later.
 Routine road repair should include attention paid to sidewalks.
-We need to “broaden our approach,” she says, “so that we’re not always just being reactive or just looking at a very small or narrow piece, and make that a little more inclusive.”
+We need to “broaden our approach,” she says, “so that we’re not always just being reactive or just looking at a very small or narrow piece, and make that a little more inclusive.” n